teaql/teaql-quick-start/quick-start/function-patten.md

 ![](images/transaction-error.png)

 Athough it failed to increase kid's age, this failure is aimed at children over 10 years old.
 For children under the age of ten, it is also possible to continue to increase the age.
+As shown below.

-So it's not logical, and we need
+So it's not logical, and we need use **Transaction**,